 Application, selection and requirements

 Open School East associates are selected following a yearly open call advertised locally, regionally, nationally and internationally.
-The call leads to shortlisting and interviews, where prospective applicants are selected on the following criteria: artistic quality; a recognised need to access free and non-conventional education; the ability and willingness to work collaboratively, be self-directed and to enter into a meaningful dialogue with various types of audiences.
+The call leads to shortlisting and interviews, where prospective applicants are selected on the following criteria: artistic quality; a recognised need to access free learning opportunities outside the formal structures of school, college or university; the ability and willingness to work collaboratively, be self-directed and to enter into a meaningful dialogue with various types of audiences.

 We aim to constitute a group of artists from a diverse range of backgrounds and practices.
 Please note we take applications from individuals only.

 By joining OSE, the associates commit to take an active role in making Open School East a site for social, cultural and intellectual exchanges, with particular relevance to our neighbourhood.
 In lieu of paying fees, each associate gives the equivalent of one day every month to devise, run or assist with public events and activities.